p4 client

 &//depot/and/tools/... //bruno-client/and/utility2/...

 Files mapped in this way are read-only.
-For more details, see Map a single depot path to multiple locations in a workspace in Helix Core Command-Line (P4) Guide.
+For more details, see Map a single depot path to multiple locations in a workspace in the Helix Core Command-Line (P4) Guide.

 Form Fields